h2oai/h2o4gpu/README.md

 make

 This installs python h2oaiglm as user and compiles a wheel and puts it in $BASE/src/interface_py/dist/h2oaiglm-0.0.1-py2.py3-none-any.whl .
-To install this wheel file do: pip install $BASE/src/interface_py/dist/h2oaiglm-0.0.1-py2.py3-none-any.whl
+To install this wheel file do: pip install $BASE/src/interface_py/dist/h2oaiglm-0.0.1-py2.py3-none-any.whl --user

 ```